NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 If reference CID2012 is shown, this can mean your information has errors or it is being used by someone else.
 If this happens to you, your NHS login will be disabled.

-Contact us so we can try to fix the problem.
+[Contact us](/contact?error=CID2012 "Contact us") so we can try to fix the problem.
+You will need to tell us the email address you use for your NHS login.

 ***